Haciendas in Yucatan

 Hotel Hacienda Sacnicte (white flower) in Izamal, near Merida, is a truly unique, contemporary, luxurious, hip and secluded resort with the traditional architecture of the Hacienda in Merida.
 To strike the balance between the 17th century and today, Philippe & Nadia have created an unforgettably serene atmosphere, to offer you a new reality of sophisticated vacations to spend with your family and friends. www.haciendasacnicte.com

 Hacienda San Francisco Tzacalha

 PAK AL IN UOL (a garden in the heart).
-The hacienda San Francisco was founded in 1857 by the purchase made by Albino Manzanilla Cámara of an old orchard, which according to local tradition belonged to the Franciscan convent of Santa Clara, Dzidzantún.
+The Hacienda San Francisco was founded in 1857 by the purchase made by Albino Manzanilla Cámara of an old orchard, which according to local tradition belonged to the Franciscan convent of Santa Clara, Dzidzantún.
 Continuous ongoing purchases saw the hacienda grow to 9600 hs.
-It has 30 beautiful rooms, Mayan-style Ripios, and a Junior suite, Suite and 2 majestic Master Suites.
-Delicious international cuisine in a setting of peace and complete harmony with nature in the Restuarant La Bodega.
-Pool, game room, wireless Internet, large ponds, air conditioning, horses, beautiful gardens and birds and other wildlife at the hacienda's reserve.
+It has 30 beautiful rooms, Maya-style Ripios, and a Junior suite, Suite, and 2 majestic Master Suites.
+There is delicious international cuisine in a setting of peace and complete harmony with nature in the Restuarant La Bodega.
+There is also a pool, game room, wireless Internet, large ponds, air conditioning, horses, beautiful gardens and birds and other wildlife at the hacienda's reserve.